What is Descending Triangle Pattern?

 This time the price rises lesser than the previous rise.
 Now the price moves down with with its swing top lower than the previous swing top.
 At lower level the price meets the high demand area and rises again.

 This tug of war between sellers and buyers continues several time.
 But because of strong bearish under current the price swings keep making lower highs.
-If these swing tops are joined together, it gives us the down sloping upper side of the triangle.
+If these swing tops are joined together by a trend line, it gives us the down sloping upper side of the triangle.

 But the buying happens at a fixed level which acts as the support to the falling price.
 So all the swing lows are formed at the same level.
 If these swing lows are joined together, it gives us the horizontal lower side of the triangle.